fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='info' title='Get your new page working' text="
 No posts for today, but complete the steps below (as explained on Monday) and start thinking about the assignment for Wednesday.
 "%}
-- Fork the intro-guide repository.
+- Fork the intro-guide.
+Go to the [intro-guide repository](https://github.com/unm-historiography/intro-guide), and click the `Fork` button in the upper right corner (don't click the number).
+- You'll see a popup window asking you where you want to fork it, and you'll click on your username (you should only have one choice).
+- Notice where you are!
+You are looking at the intro-guide repository under YOUR OWN ACCOUNT.
+This is evident from the URL and the top left of the GitHub page.
+Our collection will always have `unm=-historiography` in it, and yours will have your GitHub username.
+But the files look exactly the same!
 - Turn on your own repository's GitHub Pages website.
-Under the settings tab, scroll down to GitHub Pages section (second from the bottom), and select `master branch`.
-Scroll back down to get your URL, but it will look like https://USERNAME.github.io/intro-guide
+Under the settings tab, scroll down to the `GitHub Pages` section (second from the bottom), and under `source`, change it from `none` to `master branch`.
+Scroll back down to the GitHub Pages section, and notice that it gives you a URL for your version of the intro-guide.
+It will look like https://USERNAME.github.io/intro-guide.
-- Working in YOUR repository, create a new page for your essay.
-Copy and paste the standard page header from the Code Examples page.
+- Working in YOUR repository (which will look like https://github.com/USERNAME/intro-guide/), go into the `essays` folder and appropriate subfolder, and create a new page for your essay.
+- Copy and paste the standard page header from the Code Examples page or copy the code from an existing page.
+- Copy and paste image code from the Loading Images page or copy code from an existing page.
+You want to get one image to appear, just to make sure you have working code for it.
-- On your new page, write a 1-2 paragraph abstract of what you'd intend to do in your essay.
+- Write a 1-2 paragraph abstract of what you'd intend to do in your essay.
 This is a starting point, not a final commitment, but be thorough.
-- Get one image to appear, just to make sure you have working code for it.
-You can copy and paste image code from another image on an existing page.
+- You can test your page by going to https://USERNAME.github.io/intro-guide/essays/FOLDER/FILENAME, where FOLDER is the folder in which you created a new file, and FILENAME is the name of your file.
-- Get your page looking like you want to within YOUR repository.
-Make sure there are no page build errors.
+- Get your page looking like you want within YOUR repository.
+Make sure there are no page build errors (you will get an email about them).
-- Then make a PULL REQUEST to move your changes up to the unm-historiography/intro-guide repository (where the real website lives)
+- You're done!
+We'll talk about integrating your new page with everyone else's later.

 ### 23: Postmodernism II